quintype/malibu/tutorial/reverse-proxy.md

 ---
 title: Reverse Proxy
 parent: Malibu Tutorial
 nav_order: 31

+---

---- In computer networks, a reverse proxy is the application that sits in front of back-end applications and forwards client requests to those applications.
+In computer networks, a reverse proxy is the application that sits in front of back-end applications and forwards client requests to those applications.

-To implement reverse proxy we are using an npm package name `http-proxy`.
-Here is a implementation of a sample reverse proxy:
+To implement reverse proxy we are using an npm package named `http-proxy`.
+Here is a sample implementation of reverse proxy:

 ```
 const app = require('express')()